Do you know how plants adapt them in hydrophytic and xerophytic conditions?

 7. Lamina may be narrow or needle-like e.g. Pinus or divided into many leaflets e.g. Acacia or succulents e.g. Aloe.

-8. Root to shoot ration is more than 1.
+8. The ration of root and shoot is more than 1.

 - Thick cuticle is present in the epidermal layer.

 - Sunken stomata are present.